richelbilderbeek/intro_r_course/docs/reflections/20250404/README.md

 With only two hours, I could -and have- only introduced the basis of `ggplot2` and `swirl`.
-For those that already knew bas R, I told them in break-out rooms to move to a next chapter on data transformation.
+For those that already knew base R, I told them in break-out rooms to move to a next chapter on data transformation.